to 55mm StepDown Rings Lens Filters Ring Compatible with UVNDCPLMade of CNC Machined Metal with Matte Black Electroplated FinishAll Camera Lenses. | Better Homes & Gardens

 Advertisement

+Best Quality Guranteed.
 High QualityProfessional manufacturing, exquisite workmanship, this Camera Lens Adapter is made of high quality aluminum alloy, durable, non deformation, also with corrosion resistant and glossy.
 Extinction method: professional-grade lens matt paint on the inner wall.
 External coating: black part hard oxidation process Unique Design Transform caliber adapter ring, can be mounted to the front of the lens to achieve different diameter share the same lens diameter filter, lens hood, additional lens and other accessories.
 The purpose is to increase the diameter of the lens.
 Besides for making financial sense, this allows you to use your favorite lens across different size UV, ND, CPL, the lens adapter is designed to fit securely to the lens, yet can still be removed easily when not needed.
 SuitableCanon, Nikon, sony, Fuji, Sigma, Tamron Camera Compatible with all camera lenses & 55mm accessories.
-Your lens thread size will be printed underneath your le
+Your lens